InterfaceConsciousness/interfaceconsciousness.github.io/_pages/join.md

 **Available Roles**[^1]

 `AI Engineer of Interface Consciousness`
-  * implementing SLP-tests to study LLMs and/or design novel AR/VR interfaces
+  * design SLP-tests to study LLMs and/or design novel AR/VR interfaces
   * requirements: experience in Python/PyTorch/JAX/Unity3D, interest in philosophy of consciousness beneficial

+`Mathematical Modeler of RS`
+  * build ontologies for agent-networks
+  * requirements: knowledgeable in applied mathematics (category theory and/or network theory) or background in physics, interest in computer science

 `Computational Phenomenologist`
-  * (computational) modeling of intentional systems, time-consciousness, and self/world boundaries
+  * implement intentionality, time-consciousness, and self/world boundaries
   * requirements: firm grasp of basic phenomenological concepts, working knowledge of computer science (this role particularly requires interaction with the other roles)

-`Mathematical Modeler of RS`
-  * developing ontologies for agent-networks
-  * requirements: knowledgeable in applied mathematics (category theory and/or network theory) or background in physics, interest in computer science

 `Scholar of the Technohumanities`
-  * relates theoretical concepts ("interface consciousness", "relational substrate (RS)") to a specific case-study from the Humanities (e.g. ethics, sociology of science, literature, or the history of religion)
+  * relate theoretical concepts ("interface consciousness", "relational substrate (RS)") to a specific case-study from the Humanities (e.g. ethics, sociology of science, literature, or the history of religion)
   * requirements: BA or above in the specific area of the case-study, interest in science and/or digital humanities

 <!--